Visual communication: Culture

 Members of different cultures can participate in the exchange of visual imagery based on the idea of universal understandings.
 The term visual culture allows for all cultures to feel equal, making it the inclusive aspect of every life.
 When considering visual culture in communication, it is shaped by the values amongst all cultures, especially regarding the concepts of high and low-context.
 Cultures that are generally more high-context will rely heavily on visual elements that have an implied and implicit meaning.
 However, cultures that are low-context will rely on visual elements that have a direct meaning and rely more on the textual explanations.
+Visual communication can be defined in different ways (Volli 1994).
+An effective one is through opposition with signification (Volli 2010).
+Whereas visual signification can be unintentional, there is no communication without intentionality.
+A sunset signifies something, whereas a painting signifies something but also communicates, because culture marks it as product of communicative intentionality.
+However, imputation of intentionality changes across cultures and epochs.
+Whereas religion may see a sunset as a divine message, secular observers will attach to it an unintentional meaning of nostalgia.

 Politics

 Visual communication in politics have become a primary sense of communication, while dialogue and text have become a secondary sense.
 This may be due to the increased use of televisions, as viewers become more dependent on visuals.
 Sound bite has become a popular and perfected art among all political figures.
 Despite it being a favored mode of showcasing a political figure's agenda, it has shown that 25.1% of news coverage displayed image bites - instead of voices, there are images and short videos.
 Visuals are deemed an essential function in political communication, and behind these visuals are 10 functions for why political figures use them.
 These functions include: